In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Remove the stem, ribs, and seeds from the bell pepper; thinly slice the pepper.

 In a large frying pan over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.
 Stir in the bell pepper and cook until starting to soften, 1 to 2 minutes.
-Add the shrimp and marinade and cook, turning once, until firm and cooked through, 1 to 2 minutes per side for regular shrimp, 2 to 3 minutes per side for jumbo shrimp.
+Add the shrimp and marinade and cook, turning once, until firm and cooked through, 2 to 3 minutes per side.
 Remove from the heat.

 Transfer the sweet potato mash and shrimp to individual plates.
 Garnish the potatoes with the sesame seeds and serve.